matyalatte/tuw/docs/Build-on-Linux.md

 ## Test

-If you want to build tests, type `bash shell_scripts/test.sh` or `bash shell_scripts/test.sh Debug` on the terminal.
+To build tests, type `bash shell_scripts/test.sh` or `bash shell_scripts/test.sh Debug` on the terminal.

 ## Coverage

-If you will use GCC, you can get coverage reports.
+If you use GCC, you can get coverage reports.
-Install lcov with `sudo apt install lcov`.
-Then, type `bash shell_scripts/coverage.sh` or `bash shell_scripts/coverage.sh Debug` on the Terminal.
+Install lcov with `sudo apt install lcov` and run `bash shell_scripts/coverage.sh` or `bash shell_scripts/coverage.sh Debug` on the terminal.
 It'll generate html files in `./Tuw/coverage-report/`.

 ## GLIBC Dependencies

-If you built the binary with GLIBC, you can use `check_glibc_compatibility.sh` to see the required versions of GLIBC and GLIBCXX.
+If you have built the binary with GLIBC, you can use `check_glibc_compatibility.sh` to see the required versions of GLIBC and GLIBCXX.

 ```console
 $ bash shell_scripts/check_libc_compatibility.sh build/Release/Tuw